 My friend is the type of person whose only passion was to serve her organization with so much dedication and enthusiasm so as to effectively run the organization despite the lack of resources.
-To recapitulate, these people succeeded as my friend had decided to relinquish her post and be out of the entire picture, so to speak.
-They run the organization to their heart’s content.
+To recapitulate, these people succeeded as my friend had decided to relinquish her post and get out of the entire picture, so to speak.
+As such, they manage the organization to their heart’s content.

 Understandably, my friend got hurt and felt dejected due to the betrayal and humiliation of what had happened to her.
-She’s an assertive type of person and can be a “fighter” at times, but in that particular case she didn’t fight it out.
-She didn’t even know why it happened so suddenly.
+She’s an assertive type of person and can be a “fighter” at times, but in this particular case she didn’t fight it out.
+She didn’t even know why it happened so fast all of a sudden.
 She felt she was alone, helpless and had nothing to arm them to the teeth!
 She thought asserting her rights at that time wasn’t worth it and doing so will only aggravate the brewing conflict between her and this “decent” newbie and his flock of aide-de-camp.
-These people were rich and influential – it was easy for them to get her out to pursue their selfish agenda (e.g. take out/access to some confidential info that will aid them in their private business endeavors).
+These people were rich and influential – it was easy for them to shoo her away to pursue their selfish agenda (e.g. take out/access to some confidential info. that will aid them in their private business endeavors).
 So true, these people left the office altogether after amassing as much as information and data they needed/wanted.

 We may have encountered problems like what my friend had, regardless.
 As the saying goes, what is essential is invisible to the eye!
 God is our little prince who is always there to bring hope, give us courage and provide us with everything we need in our daily lives.
 We just have to open our hearts and believe in Him with all our mind and strength.

 If you’re in the same path as my friend, whatever it may be, just pray and seek God’s help.
 With His blessings, it is not impossible to overcome thorny roads and stormy days in your life.
 God is always there for everyone and in the long run, you’ll surely see a “light at the end of the treacherous tunnel”.